alpa-projects/alpa/docs/install.rst

 Check Installation
 ------------------
-You can check the installation by running the following commands.
+You can check the installation by running the following commands from the root of the repository.

 .. code:: bash

   ray start --head
-  python3 -m alpa.test_install
+  python3 tests/test_install.py

 [Optional] PyTorch Frontend
 -------------------------------------